Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 1666 1st Ave N, Fargo, ND

-Drekker Brewing Co. was recommended with affection by almost every local we met during our visit.
-We shared their enthusiasm after our experience.
+Almost every local we met during our visit recommended Drekker Brewing Co., and we shared their enthusiasm after our experience.

 The building dates back to the late 1800s and was formerly used for rail car storage.
 Notice the original arches where the trains passed through.